 What goes in the black rubbish sack?

-Please place items that cannot be recycled in black bin bags, or black Eurobin if you live in flats, including:
+Please place items that cannot be recycled in black bin bags, or black Eurobin if you have communal bins, including:

 - pet food pouches